Testosterone: How Much Do You Really Know About This Potent Hormone?

 The dictionary definition of testosterone is “a steroid hormone that stimulates the development of male secondary sexual characteristics, produced mainly in the testes, but also in the ovaries and adrenal cortex.”

 That definition is accurate.
 But testosterone is more than what is mentioned…way more.
-Testosterone is genuinely the hormone “king,” an almost magical substance responsible for male characteristics of virility, libido, energy and all-around vibrant health.
+Testosterone is genuinely the hormone “king,” an almost magical substance responsible for male characteristics of potency, libido, energy and all-around vibrant health.

 But There is Confusion About Testosterone